 My journey into child advocacy began with mentoring in the Big Brothers Big Sisters program and serving as a Young Life leader for middle schoolers—experiences that showed me the powerful impact of safe, consistent relationships.
 That foundation grew during my time as a behavioral specialist at a local middle school, where I had the privilege of supporting children through a variety of emotional and behavioral challenges.

 I earned my bachelor’s degree in Youth Ministries from Moody Bible Institute and went on to receive my Master of Science in Clinical Mental Health Counseling from Walden University.
-During graduate school, I focused on Child-Centered Play Therapy (CCPT), a research-supported approach that respects play as a child’s natural way of expressing themselves and working through difficulties.
-I completed my clinical training at Treehouse Therapies, where I gained specialized experience supporting neurodiverse children and their families.
+I am a Certified Play Therapy Professional™ in Child-Centered Play Therapy (CCPT), a research-supported approach that respects play as a child’s natural way of expressing themselves and working through difficulties.
+Additionally, I completed my clinical training at Treehouse Therapies, where I gained specialized experience supporting neurodiverse children and their families.

-I’m currently practicing as an Associate Professional Counselor under the supervision of a licensed clinician.
+I’m currently practicing as an Associate Professional Counselor under the supervision of Jamie A. Watson, MA, LMFT, RPT-S™, offering an added layer of professional insight to support your child’s growth.
 My approach is grounded in creating safe, supportive environments where children feel seen, heard, and empowered.
 I believe that when kids are given the time, space, and trust to be themselves, they can build confidence, self-regulation, and a deeper understanding of their world—growth that lasts far beyond the playroom.

 Outside of my work, I love spending time outdoors with my husband and our three dogs, and I’m most at peace when I’m surrounded by my family, friends, and the beauty of nature.